Campus Resources

 The University Mentorship Program provides an opportunity for new first-year students to connect with volunteer mentors who are knowledgeable about the University in order to ease the transition from high school to college.
 Mentorship helps to make the University a smaller place, and builds relationships between students, faculty, and staff.
 Open to all first-year students, the Mentorship Program is one of many Michigan Learning Communities available to students.
 Transfer students interested in a mentorship program should apply to Transfer Connections.

-Mentorship & Orientation Resources – MESA
+Mentorship Resources – MESA

 Social Share Buttons and Icons powered by Ultimatelysocial